R3DRUN3/cyberhall/k8s-security/k8s-vapt/k8s-zora/README.md

 kind create cluster --name security-cluster --config test/cluster-config.yaml
 ```

-Now sign in at [zora-dashboard](https://zora-dashboard.undistro.io/login) and click on Conncet cluster:
+Now sign in at [zora-dashboard](https://zora-dashboard.undistro.io/login) and click on Connect cluster:
 ![zd](./images/zd-connect-cluster.png)

 This will generate the helm command to install zora (Open source) on your cluster and connect it to the zora dashboard (SaaS Service).